MohamedGamal04/QueryQuest/DECISIONS.md

 ## CLI UX decisions
 - Render SQL statements in a preview table before execution.
-- For `DELETE`, show an affected-row precheck and preview of rows to be deleted.
+- For `DELETE` and `UPDATE`, show an affected-row precheck and a preview of rows that will be changed.
-- Removed post-delete "after" preview output to keep interaction concise.

 ## Tradeoffs
 - Only the first sheet of each workbook is used as the active SQL table and write-back target.